 Richard Skinner is the author of three novels, all published by Faber & Faber, three books of non-fiction and two poetry collections.
 His most recent books are a poetry pamphlet, Terrace (Smokestack), and a collection of essays, reviews & interviews Vade Mecum (Zer0).
 His work has been nominated for prizes and is published in seven languages.

-Most recently, Richard has made appearances at Exeter Uncut, Curious Arts Festival, Swindon Poetry Festival, the Tabernacle in Talgarth, the Square Chapel in Halifax, the Margate Bookie, the Poetry Cafe, the Saison Poetry Library, Lauderdale House, Peckham Pelican, Camberwell Arts Festival, Brixton Bookjam, Rich Mix and Cafe Oto.
+Most recently, Richard has made appearances at Exeter Uncut, Swindon Poetry Festival, the Square Chapel in Halifax, the Margate Bookie, Peckham Pelican, Camberwell Arts Festival, Brixton Bookjam, Rich Mix, Cafe Oto and at #VanguardOnTour in Grasmere, Birmingham and Hay-on-Wye.
 He has appeared at international festivals in Ireland, Greece, Turkey and Brazil.

 Richard is Director of the Fiction Programme at the Faber Academy and a tutor on its six-month 'Writing a Novel' course.
 He also runs Vanguard Readings and its publishing arm Vanguard Editions.